Katalin Bogyay: Awards and honors

 She is a Fellow of the Royal Society of Arts (FRSA) and of the World Academy of Art and Science (FWAAS).
 In 2005, she was awarded the Knight's Cross Order of Merit of the Republic of Hungary for her contribution to international culture.
 In 2012, she was awarded an Honorary Doctor of Letters from the University of Glasgow for her work in building cultural links between Hungary and Scotland, as well as promoting cultural diversity and cultural diplomacy throughout the world.
 In 2013, on the occasion of the 50th anniversary of the International Fair Play Committee Bogyay was awarded the Special Trophy of Fair Play to her contribution in sports diplomacy.

 In 2014, she was awarded the Commander's Cross of the Hungarian Order of Merit for her achievements in culture and cultural diplomacy.

 She is an International Advisory Board Member of the Institute for Cultural Diplomacy (ICD - Berlin) and President of the Program The Arts and Cultural Diplomacy.
 Ambassador Bogyay is an International Advisory Board Member of the Institute of Advanced Studies Kőszeg (iASK).

 In 2016, she was awarded a Doctor Honoris Causa from the Pannon University for her work in multilateral and cultural diplomacy.
 In 2016 she received the Global Citizenship Award from the James Jay Dudley Luce Foundation for embodying the characteristics of honor, intelligence, benevolence, and integrity Ambassador Bogyay received an Honorary Professor distinction from the Utah Valley University in April 2016.

-On the occasion of the United Nations Day in 2017 she received the “Spirit of the UN – 2017” Award of the NGO Committee on Spirituality, Values and Global Concern.
-Ambassador Bogyay received the “Women of Distinction 2017 – Global Leadership Award in Social Justice/Development” by the Celebrating Women International in 2017.
+On United Nations Day in 2017 she received the Spirit of the UN Award from the NGO Committee on Spirituality, Values and Global Concern.
+Ambassador Bogyay received the "Women of Distinction 2017 – Global Leadership Award in Social Justice/Development" by Celebrating Women International in 2017.